 Upcycled Sewing Hacks

-Use empty spice jars to store sewing pins, needles, buttons, small nails, tacks, or basically anything small.
+Use this handy glass bottle to store sewing pins, needles, buttons, small nails, tacks, or basically anything small.
 You can also use a bar of soap to hold onto your pins.

 DIY Cleaning Made Easy!